BJClarke/troubleshoot/ts_apps.md

 {:new_window: target="_blank"}

-# Troubleshooting for creating apps
+# Troubleshooting for managing apps
 {: #managingapps}

 General problems with managing apps might include apps that can't be updated, or double-byte characters that aren't displayed.
 In many cases, you can recover from these problems by following a few easy steps.